gazbert/bxbot/README.md

 throw a non-fatal `ExchangeNetworkException`.
 This allows the bot to recover from temporary network issues.
 See the sample `exchange.xml` config files for messages to use.

-The `<other-config>` section is optional.
+The `<optional-config>` section is optional.
 It is not needed for Bitstamp, but shown above for illustration purposes.
 If present, at least 1 `<config-item>` must be set - these are repeating key/value String pairs.
-This section is used by the inbuilt Exchange Adapters to configure any additional config, e.g. buy/sell fees.
+This section is used by the inbuilt Exchange Adapters to set any additional config, e.g. buy/sell fees.

 BX-bot only supports 1 Exchange Adapter for each instance of the bot; you will need to create multiple (runtime) instances of the bot to run against different exchanges.